brimdata/zed/k8s/kind-setup.md

 Here are instructions for how to set up a local K8s cluster hosted on Kind (Kubernetes in Docker).
 These were tested on on a Macbook Pro.
 They can be adapted to Linux.
 In each section, we reference the setup instructions we used from other community projects and vendors.
 Those links have details on how to to do correponding setup on Linux.

-At this point, zqd on K8s is designed to access log file hosts on Amazon S3.
-The K8s deployment on Kind assumes you will need AWS credentials to access S3.
+At this point, zqd on K8s is designed to access log files hosted on Amazon S3.
+The K8s deployment on Kind assumes you have AWS credentials to access S3.

 ### Prerequisites